-This module is about the legal and ethical issues to keep in mind when using social media and thus is ensure your research profile is raised for all the right reasons, not the wrong ones.
+This module is about the legal and ethical issues to keep in mind when using social media and thus ensure your research profile is raised for all the right reasons, not the wrong ones.
 The key is to remember that all the laws, policies and social rules that apply in real life also apply on the internet.

 Reusing other people’s work